 A separation agreement could provide a powerful alternative to traditional divorce.
-These voluntary agreements may help you and the spouse reach an agreement on major issues and provide a framework for the future, whether you spend it together or apart.
+These voluntary agreements may help you and your spouse reach an agreement on major issues and provide a framework for the future, whether you spend it together or apart.

-A Marietta separation agreements lawyer could help you create an amicable contract for you and your spouse.
+A Marietta separation agreements lawyer can help you create an amicable contract for you and your spouse.
 Our firm works to help people understand relevant Georgia laws, identify realistic goals, and form a contract designed to pursue those goals.
-Call today to get started exploring your legal options.
+Call our intake team today to start exploring your legal options.